kaniini/libucontext/README.md

 ### tier 2 architectures

-These architectures are not tested with CI due to lack of distribution support.
+These architectures are not tested with CI due to lack of distribution support or lack of support by `docker/setup-qemu-action`.

 It may be possible to test them using OpenWrt docker images, but this hasn't been investigated yet.